-Tortious interference is the fancy lawyer way of saying “negatively interfering with a contract”.
+Tortious interference is attorney talk for “negatively interfering with a contract.”
 The person or party that commits a tortious act is a tortfeasor.

 In the most basic terms, it occurs when a party interferes with a contract.
 The disturbed contract can be one in which the defendant is a named party.
 Or, it can a contract between two other entities, of which the accused party was aware.

 Below are a few hypothetical examples of tortious interference.

 Business A and Business B are both Internet Service Providers (ISPs).
 Business C is an app development firm.
 For several years, Businesses B and C have enjoyed a profitable partnership, as B uses C’s app to help power its platform.
 The professional relationship between B and C is well known in the tech industry.

 Business A, however, is branching out into Business B’s niche.
 The two companies are now competitors.
 In a misguided effort to gain a market advantage, Business A does something that has a negative impact on the contract between B and C.